 As I got stronger, I learned how to push my board under oncoming waves instead of letting it spin out behind me like a fiberglass torpedo.
 I became an expert at wipeouts.
 Then one day, finally, I popped up and rode a wave all the way to shore.
 I whooped.
 Loudly.
 An older surfer, a man my dad’s age, smiled as I paddled back out.
 We both knew what had just happened.

 While it would be years before I understood that baggy Quiksilver t-shirts would not a high school boyfriend get, surfing helped me feel at home in my body in a new way, grounded in what I could do, not just how I looked.
 A friend recently quoted Zadie Smith in reference to why we write: “it’s something to do.”
-From eight grade on, I was a surfer — surfing was something to do with a body, and an identity, that felt unwieldy.
+From eighth grade on, I was a surfer — surfing was something to do with a body, and an identity, that felt unwieldy.
 Plus, it was just really fun.
 Turns out, it’s still really fun.

 The board I bought my daughter is an 8-foot soft top, and, unlike my first board, it floats like a champ.
 It’s bright yellow; we call it the banana.
 After sliding it between the seats of my minivan in the surf shop parking lot, we drove straight to the beach.
 I showed her how to balance her weight laying down, how to arch her chest when she paddled — to look forward instead of down.
 I pushed her into a handful of waves, then she quickly took over.
 She intuits now to paddle a beat or two longer than seems necessary, until she feels the wave take over and carry her.